justchokingaround/lobster/README.md

-yy### If you're upgrading from v2 to v3, please delete your old history and configuration file as they might cause the script to break.
+### If you're upgrading from v2 to v3, please delete your old history and configuration file as they might cause the script to break.
 That can be done with
 ```sh
 rm ~/.cache/lobster_history.txt && rm ~/.config/lobster/lobster_config.txt
 ```